HelpBot Assistant

 HtmlAttributes

-HtmlAttributes allow you to specify additional HTML attributes to be applied to the OTP input component.
+HtmlAttributes allow specifying additional HTML attributes to be applied to the OTP input component for improved semantics and accessibility.

 You can pass HTML attributes as key-value pairs to the HtmlAttributes property.